otomn/resume/readme.md

 Role: Lead programmer

-Lumen is a 3D platformer game Developed using Unity.
+Lumen is a 3D platformer game developed using Unity.
 A game made with 4 developer, 2 artists, and a music producer

 <img src=
 "https://github.com/vinaykomaravolu/Lumen/blob/master/media/4.JPG"